 The intent of this principle is acknowledged and accepted.
-Wherever possible the capital costs can be spread over multiple years however there may be circumstances where there is an imperative to introduce the service relatively quickly and in shorter timeframe than the asset's life (eg FOGO rollout and if new landfills were required to manage disaster waste).
+Wherever possible the capital costs can be spread over multiple years however there may be circumstances where there is an imperative to introduce the service relatively quickly and in shorter timeframe than the asset's life (e.g. FOGO rollout and if new landfills were required to manage disaster waste).

 Capital costs should continue to be recovered and held in reserve based on forward planning as opposed to relying on borrowings to fund expenditure and recover costs post service implementation, such as in the case of future waste disposal facilities.
-The interest on financing waste facilities and land acquisition imposes a significant extra financial burden on ratepayers and does not represent the most efficient costs.
+The interest on financing waste facilities and land acquisition imposes a significant extra financial burden as well as risk on ratepayers and does not represent the most efficient method of financing future works.

-There is some concern around the management of waste reserves under the proposed 'peg'.
-Councils require reserves for many things, the common example being the remediation of landfill.
-However in the recent floods (as an example) councils will need to fund the replacement of large quantities of bins over a short timeframe and, as such, not all expenditure from reserves are long term investments and councils can often have competing needs, all requiring reserves.
+There is a level of concern around the management of waste reserves under the proposed peg.
+Councils require reserves for many things, the common example being the remediation of landfills and the construction of new infrastructure.
+However, as a result of recent natural disasters, including extensive flooding across the Northern Rivers region councils will need to fund the replacement of large quantities of kerbside bins and other infrastructure such as public place bins over a short timeframe and as such not all expenditure from reserves are long term investments and councils can often have competing needs, all requiring access to reserves.